NOTE 18 - SEGMENT INFORMATION

-The Company operates in one operating segment and one reportable segment underpinned by three core pillars (delivery services, data transmission services, and infrastructure as a service) that have similar capabilities, customers, and economic characteristics.
+The Company operates in one operating segment and one reportable segment underpinned by our operating model organized around three integrated capabilities, Build-Connect-Operate that have similar customers.
 The Company’s chief operating decision-maker (“CODM”) is our chief executive officer.
 Our CODM reviews and evaluates consolidated Net income (loss), a U.S. GAAP measure, and Adjusted Earnings before Interest, Taxes, Depreciation, and Amortization (“Adjusted EBITDA”), a non-GAAP measure, for purposes of evaluating financial performance, making operating decisions, allocating resources, and planning and forecasting for future periods.
 Although we utilize a non-GAAP measure of Adjusted EBITDA to evaluate our ability to generate cash and as an alternative measure of profitability, our primary profitability measure is the GAAP measure of Net income (loss).

-The following presents the significant financial information with respect to the Company’s reportable segment for the years ended December 31, 2024 and 2023 (in thousands):
+The following presents the significant financial information with respect to the Company’s one reportable segment (in thousands):

 Year Ended December 31,